Man arrested in connection to death of Jewish man at Israel-Hamas war demonstrations in California

 A man has been arrested in connection with the death of a 69-year-old Jewish man who suffered fatal injuries at dueling demonstrations over the Israel-Hamas war in Thousand Oaks, California.

-Loay Alnaji, 50, of Moorpark, was arrested Thursday on suspicion of involuntary manslaughter in the death of Paul Kessler.
+Loay Alnaji, 50, of Moorpark, was arrested Thursday at his home on suspicion of involuntary manslaughter in the death of Paul Kessler.
 Alnaji's bail will be set at $1 million, according to the Ventura County Sheriff's Department.

 Details about what led to the arrest were not immediately available.
 In a news release announcing the arrest, the sheriff's department did not provide details about the altercation between Kessler and Alnaji at the Nov.
 5 rally in the community northwest of Los Angeles.

 It was not immediately clear whether Alanji has an attorney who can speak on his behalf.
-The Ventura County District Attorney's Office said a charging decision is expected by later Thursday and a case status update will be issued at that time.
+The Ventura County District Attorney's Office said Alnaji was charged with involuntary manslaughter and battery causing serious bodily injury.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.